VictoKu1/Anomaly_Detection/README.md

 ###### Ariel University, Israel || Semester A - 2022

+# Description

+The project is about detecting anomalies in a given dataset.
+This data is network data from physical hosts in the csv format.

+Check out this project result model with a UI using docker.

 ## Docker usage instructions:

 1. Pip requirements for the Jupyter notebook and the UI: